Dirtfoot: 2012

 While being named finalists in the 11th Annual Independent Music Awards for Short Form Music Video Category for "Cast My Plans" in May it was April when Dirtfoot was awarded the Grand Prize of the John Lennon Song Writing Contest - NOLA Jazz Competition.
-They went on to record a live version of "Bathroom Sink" on John Lennon Mobile Recording Tour Bus.
-Shortly after this time Lane Bayliss parted with the band.
-Later in August they won the “Vox Populi” Award for the Independent Music Awards for Short Form Music Video.
+They went on to record a live version of "Bathroom Sink" on John Lennon Educational Tour Bus.
+Shortly after, Lane Bayliss parted with the band.
+In August, they won the “Vox Populi” Award for the Independent Music Awards for Short Form Music Video.

-In September Shreveport drummer Derek Russell joined the band and a month later backed Dirtfoot for a Main Stage performance at Yonder Mountain String Band's Harvest Festival.
+In September, Shreveport drummer Derek Russell joined the band and a month later backed Dirtfoot for a Main Stage performance at Yonder Mountain String Band's Harvest Festival.

 2013

-February found Dirtfoot taking part in “From Elvis to Johnny: Celebrating 65 years of the Louisiana Hayride” sponsored by Oxford American and the Louisiana Tourist Commission and in April became a member of the Louisiana Music Ambassador Project.
+February found Dirtfoot taking part in From Elvis to Johnny: Celebrating 65 years of the Louisiana Hayride sponsored by Oxford American and the Louisiana Tourist Commission and in April became a member of the Louisiana Music Ambassador Project.

-In May a successful Kickstarter campaign was completed raising $20,290 for recording of 4th album, "Coming Up for Air".
+In May a successful Kickstarter campaign was completed raising $20,290 for recording of fourth album, Coming Up for Air.

 On Nov 5, 2013 Dirtfoot officially released "Coming Up for Air".